AbdullahAXR/Competition-tracker/docs/phase1.md

 ## View competition

-1. The user clicks on a competition to view all of its associated information
+1. The user clicks on a competition to view all of its associated information.
+   The information includes: The students / teams participating in the competition, the competition due date, and competition website, and the competition description.